ainsleyogarro/Parstegram/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - *Instagram*

-**Name of your app** is a photo sharing app using Parse as its backend.
+**Instagram* is a photo sharing app using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **30** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [X ] User sees app icon in home screen.
+- [X] User sees app icon in home screen.
-- [ X] User can sign up to create a new account using Parse authentication
+- [X] User can sign up to create a new account using Parse authentication
-- [ X] User can log in and log out of his or her account
+- [X] User can log in and log out of his or her account
-- [ X] The current signed in user is persisted across app restarts
+- [X] The current signed in user is persisted across app restarts
-- [ X] User can take a photo, add a caption, and post it to "Instagram"
+- [X] User can take a photo, add a caption, and post it to "Instagram"
-- [ X] User can view the last 20 posts submitted to "Instagram"
+- [X] User can view the last 20 posts submitted to "Instagram"
-- [ X] User can pull to refresh the last 20 posts submitted to "Instagram"
+- [X] User can pull to refresh the last 20 posts submitted to "Instagram"
-- [ X] User can tap a post to view post details, including timestamp and caption.
+- [X] User can tap a post to view post details, including timestamp and caption.

 The following **stretch** features are implemented:

-- [ X] Style the login page to look like the real Instagram login page.
+- [X] Style the login page to look like the real Instagram login page.
 - [ ] Style the feed to look like the real Instagram feed.
-- [ X] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+- [X] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
-- [ X] User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
+- [X] User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
-- [ X] Show the username and creation time for each post
+- [X] Show the username and creation time for each post
-- [ X] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
+- [X] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
 - User Profiles:
-  - [X ] Allow the logged in user to add a profile photo
+  - [X] Allow the logged in user to add a profile photo
-  - [ X] Display the profile photo with each post
+  - [X] Display the profile photo with each post
   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
   - [ ] User Profile shows posts in a grid view
-- [ X] User can comment on a post and see all comments for each post in the post details screen.
+- [X] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented: